Skip to content

 Installation

-2. serviced service shell -s xmlsecinstall -i Zope yum install -y xmlsec1 xmlsec1-openssl
+serviced service shell -s xmlsecinstall -i Zope yum install -y

 Note

-Newer versions of Zenoss may have different Zope instances for reporting, API, etc... and these may need to be restarted as well as any UI facing services like Zauth, zenjobs, and zenjsserver.
+Later versions of Zenoss might have different Zope instances for reporting, API, and other features.
+These features might requies a restart as well as any user-interface services, such as Zauth, zenjobs, and zenjsserver.

 Configuration